-There are maximum time limits ('caps') on studying with a Tier 4 visa.
-Before they can issue you a confirmation of acceptance for studies, a Tier 4 sponsor will need to check that your application will not take you over the maximum time allowed.
-The Home Office will not grant further leave to someone whose current Tier 4 application means they will exceed these time limits unless there are "compelling and compassionate circumstances", such as injury or disability.
+There are time limits ('caps') on how long you can study with a Tier 4 visa.
+Before they issue your CAS, a Tier 4 sponsor will check that your proposed studies will not take you over the cap.
+When assessing your application, the Home Office will also check that you will not exceed the cap, unless there are "compelling and compassionate circumstances", such as injury or disability.

-When making these calculations the Home Office will count the time in months and will round individual days upwards or downwards to the nearest month.
-For example, three months and ten days will be rounded down to three months but three months and three weeks will be rounded up to four months.
+Both your Tier 4 sponsor and the Home Office use the same system to calculate the cap in years and months.
+Individual days or weeks are rounded up or down to the nearest month.
+For example, three months and ten days is rounded down to three months while three months and three weeks is rounded up to four months.

-If you are a Syrian national who is normally resident in Syria, but who is currently resident in the UK then these time limits will not apply to you, you should check the concession for Syrian nationals
+If you are a Syrian national who is normally resident in Syria and currently living in the UK these time limits will not apply to you, according to the concession for Syrian nationals

 .
 If you need to rely on this concession we suggest that you speak to an immigration adviser before you apply and that you include a letter with your application explaining your situation and asking for the concession to be applied.